-2019 Executive Compensation Highlights
+2021 Executive Compensation Highlights

-The important features of our executive compensation program for fiscal 2018 include the following:
+The important features of our executive compensation program for fiscal 2021 include the following:

 - Our executive bonuses are dependent on meeting corporate objectives.
 Our quarterly performance-based bonus opportunities for all of our NEOs are dependent upon our achievement of quarterly corporate objectives and the individual officers' performance in meeting their own individual objectives.
-In 2019, our CEO received aggregate payouts equal to 131% of his target annual payout under our bonus program, and our other NEOs received aggregate payouts ranging from 124% to 153% of their target annual payouts.
-These payouts were driven by outstanding achievement of our quarterly corporate objectives and each NEO's achievement of his individual quarterly goals, as further detailed below under "2019 Executive Compensation Program 2019 Cash Performance Bonuses." - We grant equity awards subject to performance-based vesting conditions.
-In 2019, 60% of equity awards were granted in the form of stock price and performance-based vesting restricted stock units ("RSUs") and 40% of equity incentive awards for our NEOs who were eligible under our 2019 PARS Program were granted in the form of time-based vesting RSUs.
-Equity awards are an integral part of our executive compensation program, and comprise the primary "at-risk" portion of our NEO compensation package. - A substantial portion of executive pay is tied to performance.
-We structure a significant portion of our NEOs' compensation to be variable, at-risk and tied directly to our measurable performance.
-For 2019, 88% of the target total compensation of our Chief Executive Officer's ("CEO") and an average of 74% of our other NEOs' target total compensation was linked to performance.
+In 2021, our Chief Executive Officer ("CEO") received aggregate payouts equal to 57% of his target annual payout under our bonus program, and our other NEOs received aggregate payouts ranging from 59% to 72% of their target annual payouts.
+These payouts were driven by achievement of our quarterly corporate objectives and each NEO's achievement of his individual quarterly goals, which were set to be aggressive and achievable, but only with significant effort, as further detailed below under "2021 Executive Compensation Program 2021 Cash Performance Bonuses." - We grant equity awards subject to performance-based vesting conditions.
+In 2021, we awarded equity in the form of time-based RSUs and performance-based RSUs under our Performance Accelerated Restricted Stock Program for 2021 (the "2021 PARS Program"), with each NEO receiving 60% of the aggregate target value of their equity awards in the form of performance-based RSUs and 40% of such value in the form of time-based RSUs.
+Equity awards are an integral part of our executive compensation program and comprise the primary "at-risk" portion of our NEO compensation package. - A substantial portion of executive pay is tied to performance.
+We structure a significant portion of our NEOs' compensation to be variable (at risk) based on performance metrics/targets and/or changes in our stock price.
+For 2021, 98% of our CEO's total direct compensation and an average of 99% of our other NEOs' total direct compensation was at risk.

-The charts reflect 2019 annual base salaries, performance bonus awards and grant date fair values of equity awards, as reported in the Summary Compensation Table.
-The charts do not include "All Other Compensation," as reported in the Summary Compensation Table, because such amounts were less than 1% for each NEO's aggregate compensation for 2019.
+The charts above reflect 2021 annual base salaries, performance bonus awards and grant date fair values of equity awards, as reported in the Summary Compensation Table.
+The charts do not include "All Other Compensation," as reported in the Summary Compensation Table, because such amounts were less than 1% for each NEO's aggregate compensation for 2021.